Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Introduction

-Although there remain challenges numerically for sGRBs powered by a magnetar central engine, recent X-ray observations of GRB 230307A by LEIA provide strong indications of the existence of such a magnetar central engine \citep{sun2023}.
-Understanding the efficiency of energy injection from the magnetar wind into the surrounding ejecta/jet is still lacking, specifically concerning the angular distribution of the injected energy and its dependence on various factors.
-To address these knowledge gaps, we undertake a comprehensive study of the wind injection process from a magnetar in sGRBs through detailed numerical simulations based on the framework of special relativistic magnetohydrodynamics (SRMHD). we aim to clarify the efficiency and angular dependency of energy injection into the surrounding medium, thereby shedding light on the mechanisms driving the extended emission in sGRBs.\\
+Although there remain challenges numerically for sGRBs powered by a magnetar central engine (but see \citealt{Most2023a,Most2023b} for recent encouraging development), recent X-ray observations of GRB 230307A by LEIA provide a strong indication of the existence of such a magnetar central engine \citep{sun2023}.
+Understanding the efficiency of energy injection from the magnetar wind into the surrounding ejecta/jet is still lacking, specifically concerning the angular distribution of the injected energy { from magnetar spin-down} and its dependence on various factors.
+To address these knowledge gaps, we undertake a comprehensive study of the wind injection process from a magnetar in sGRBs through detailed numerical simulations based on the framework of special relativistic magnetohydrodynamics (SRMHD). we aim to clarify the efficiency and angular dependency of energy injection into the surrounding medium, thereby shedding light on the mechanisms driving the extended emission and kilonova emission in sGRBs.\\

-Section 2 of this paper details the physics models, numerical methods, and initial conditions used in our simulations, including the boundary conditions necessary for accurately capturing the complex interactions between the magnetar wind and its surroundings.
+Section 2 of this paper details the physical models, numerical methods, and initial conditions used in our simulations, including the boundary conditions necessary for accurately capturing the complex interactions between the magnetar wind and its surroundings.
 Section 3 provides an analysis of the simulation results, focusing on the efficiency of energy injection and its angular distribution.
 We explore the physical processes leading to the preferential deposition of energy into specific regions of the outflow, such as the poles.
 The implications of our findings are discussed in Section 4, where we compare our results with observational data and previous theoretical studies.
 We evaluate the implications of the angular dependency of energy injection for the observed features and variability of extended emission in sGRBs.
 Furthermore, we discuss our findings' implications for understanding magnetar wind dynamics and their connection to the overall energetics and temporal behavior of sGRB emissions.